Kokopelli: Origins and development

 Even today, occasional outside visitors may be called or referred to as 'Kokopelli' when they bring news, stories, and trinkets from the outside world to share with the little pueblos or villages.

 Another theory is that Kokopelli is actually an anthropomorphic insect.
 Many of the earliest depictions of Kokopelli make him very insect-like in appearance.
-The name "Kokopelli" may be a combination of "Koko", another Hopi and Zuni deity, and "pelli", the Hopi and Zuni word for the desert robber fly, an insect with a prominent proboscis and a rounded back, which is also noted for its zealous sexual proclivities.
+The name Kokopelli may be a combination of Koko, another Hopi and Zuni deity, and pelli, the Hopi and Zuni word for the robber fly, an insect with a prominent proboscis and a prominently rounded back.
 A more recent etymology is that Kokopelli means literally "kachina hump".
 Because the Hopi were the tribe from whom the Spanish explorers first learned of the god, their name is the one most commonly used.

 Kokopelli is one of the most easily recognized figures found in the petroglyphs and pictographs of the Southwest.
 The earliest known petroglyph of the figure dates to about 1000 AD.
 The Spanish missionaries in the area convinced the Hopi craftsmen to usually omit the phallus from their representations of the figure.
 As with most kachinas, the Hopi Kokopelli was often represented by a human dancer.

 A similar humpbacked figure is found in artifacts of the Mississippian culture of the United States southeast.
 Between approximately 1200 to 1400 AD, water vessels were crafted in the shape of a humpbacked woman.
 These forms may represent a cultural heroine or founding ancestor, and may also reflect concepts related to the life-giving blessings of water and fertility.